ted-piotrowski/maptober-2021-week-2/README.md

 Problem: Some Strava activities like gym workouts, rock climbing, manual entries will not have LatLng coordinates.
 Solved: Ignored these activities.

-Problem: Mapbox only allows primitive values in tile delimited JSON, while Strava uses arrays and objects.
+Problem: Mapbox only allows primitive values in line-delimited GeoJSON, while Strava uses arrays and objects.
 For example `{ start_lat_lng: [12, -122.2]}`.
-Solved: Put everything in one FeatureCollection and MTS automatically converted to valid tile delimited JSON.
+Solved: Put everything in one FeatureCollection and MTS automatically converted to valid line-delimited GeoJSON.

 Problem: When updating Mapbox recipe, Mapbox studio does not always update the rendering or hide attribute names per recipe instructions
 Solved: Not sure